JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 Her hand moves, slow.
 Fingers hover just above the tapestry — tracing the outline of a figure without touching.

-Her eyes track the weave.
+Her eyes track the weave as she walks along.
 Threads tight.
 Colors bleeding.

 **SFX:** Lyra keeps talking, bright, her words spilling.
 The words are muddled, as if far away.